 CHN supports Individual Taxpayer Identification Number (ITIN) eligibility for tax credits designed to help families work, support their children and pay for college.
-The Congress and IRS must eliminate administrative barriers to applying for and receiving an ITIN in order to ensure that all taxpayers - regardless of their immigration status - are able to comply with their federal tax obligations.
+Congress and the IRS must eliminate administrative barriers to applying for and receiving an ITIN in order to ensure that all taxpayers - regardless of their immigration status - are able to comply with their federal tax obligations.

-CHN supports improving and retargeting tax incentives to promote asset building for low-income families with children, for retirement security and to reduce the racial wealth gap.
+CHN supports improving and retargeting tax incentives and other measures to promote asset building for low-income families with children, for retirement security and to reduce the racial wealth gap.